-This summer, a group of 12 Face Forward participants committed themselves to an intensive four week personal development programme ran by the Dame Kelly Holmes Trust professional athletes and Face Forward staff.
+This summer, a group of 12 Face Forward participants committed themselves to an intensive four week personal development programme ran by the Dame Kelly Holmes Trust's professional athletes and Face Forward staff.

-This group took part in outdoor physical activities such as high ropes, team building exercises and CV and application workshops.
+The group took part in outdoor physical activities, high ropes, team building exercises and CV and application workshops.
 They demonstrated a high level of commitment and determination during this programme.
 The team tasks improved their communication, planning and social skills.
-As part of the social action project the team raised £80 in just four hours by running a car wash and this supported them to give back to the community.
+As part of the social action project they raised £80 in just four hours by running a car wash, which they used to give back to the community.

 The participants used the funds to create hygiene packs for the homeless consisting of tooth brushes, tooth paste, wet wipes, sanitary products and lots more.
 The packs will be distributed by a homelessness charity in Bournemouth.

 Chloe Creed, Face Forward Apprentice, said: "Seeing the progress of each individual was remarkable.
 Every single one of them did amazing and should be very proud of themselves.
 They all came together like a family and supported one another through challenging tasks and each participant gained valuable skills for their future."